k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 The resulting model is cleaner and accurately reflects business logic:

-- Customer place Order.
+- Customers place Orders.
-- Order contain Product.
+- Orders contain Products.

 #### How Trim Plugin Works